MP for Birkenhead

 Minister of State (Housing, Communities and Local Government)

 Alison McGovern is the Labour (Co-op) MP for Birkenhead, first elected in 2010.
-She has held ministerial and frontbench roles, including Shadow Minister positions in Work and Pensions and Digital, Culture, Media and Sport, and from September 2025 she serves as Minister of State for Housing, Communities and Local Government.
-She also sits on Parliament's Speaker's Committee on the Electoral Commission.
+She currently serves as Minister of State for Housing, Communities and Local Government and sits on the Speaker's Committee on the Electoral Commission; her career has included senior shadow roles and a prior ministerial post at the Department for Work and Pensions.

-She has one declared financial interest: gifts, benefits and hospitality from UK sources.
+Declared financial interests: gifts, benefits and hospitality from UK sources (1 entry).

 Generated 21 February 2026